edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

         …
     }

-    // other functions that are called inside POST handler...
+    // other functions that are called inside POST handler

 The first imports are templates from the ``common-tags`` library we installed